pertmdcie/NEUROBL/README.md

 INSTRUCTIONS FOR USE OF THE APPLICATION

 1. Download the entire folder.
-2. Open the MNET.exe program (this is the application).
+2. Open the NEUROBL.exe program (this is the application).
 3. Press the "Cargar Imagenes (por carpeta)" button to load a folder containing many images to process. or "Cargar Imagenes" to add images one by one.